PatrickHenson/patrickhenson.github.io/_posts/2018-12-18-job-hunting-advice.md

 * Ask people for resumes.
 There are 'example resumes' online, but I've found it much more useful to ask someone in the industry for a copy of their resume.
 Most don't mind and it's a great way to collect a sample set and insight into your field.
 Contact me if you'd like a copy.
 My Latex resume template is also publicly available on GitHub.

 * Ask people to look at your resume.
-Friends, family, professors, that guy you met at a conference, etc.  Even better if they don't know what a technology or skill is because you get to practice explaining it in a clear and concise manner.
+Friends, family, professors, that guy you met at a conference, etc.  Even better if they don't know what a tech or skill is because you get to practice explaining it in a clear and concise manner.
 They'll also help catch any spelling mistakes, gramatical errors, and missing punctuation.

 * The internet is for...resume advice.
 There are an infinite number of blogs and articles (like this one!) that may have useful information.
 Take what you like and ignore the rest.